halcyondream/halcyondream.github.io/_posts/2024-01-21-thm-ec2-walkthrough.md

 Now, we need to upload the contents to one of the instances.
 From trial-and-error, I can confirm that a rever shell connection will fail if coming from the *SecretDataInstance*.
 There's lots of reasons why reverse shells might fail&mdash;for example, firewall rules or EDR software&mdash;but you should never make assumptions.
 If this had worked, we would have circumvented the Application instance altogether.

-Instead, we can defer to the attack workflow provided in the lab briefing: installing *nc* on the *SecretDataIInstance* and pivoting there from the *ApplicationInstance*.
-You will need to stop the instance, update the *userData* attribute, and start the instance again, using the *ApplicationInstance* ID.
+Instead, we can defer to the attack workflow provided in the lab briefing: setting up the reverse shell to the *ApplicationInstance*, then using a password-based *ssh* to the *SecretDataInstance*.

+First, revert the original *userData* on the secret instance.
+Then, stop the *ApplicationInstance*, update the *userData* attribute with the same ASCII-encoded reverse shell payload, and start the instance again, using the *ApplicationInstance* ID.

 ```
 ~$ aws ec2 start-instances \